I learned how to beat travel stress on a first trip the hard way.

 Other travelers taught me some basics in Thai including my numbers and how to negotiate.
 My jet lag and shyness went away, and my confidence soared.
 I spent a week there cycling around town, trying new food, and learning more about Thai culture each day.

 When I left Kanchanaburi, my self-efficacy was where it should have been.
 Instead of feeling like a victim, I felt in control of my outcomes.
 The rest of my trip developed into one of the best memories of my life.
 It was a formative time and set me on a completely new path that I’m still walking today.

 Don’t Give Up Too Soon

 I still shudder when thinking what would have happened if I had given in to fear and aborted too soon.
-I’d probably be back in a stressful corporate cubicle rather than helping people escape theirs.
+I’d have missed out on some of the best memories of my life!

 Fear of the unknown is real, biological, and it manipulates us on a daily basis.
 You can rest assured, either consciously or otherwise, fear of the unknown is providing resistance when you want to do something novel.